LuaLS/LLS-Addons/CONTRIBUTING.md

 > **WARNING**
 > Make sure to commit the submodule and not just the updates to `.submodules`

+When an addon is updated, the submodule in LLS-Addons will have to be updated to the latest commit.

 ### Contributing Changes
 Now it is time to contribute your changes back to this project for all to enjoy!
 Note that your changes will be added under the [license](LICENSE) of this project.